-Welcome to Stoke Newington School & Sixth Form's sixth form prospectus and course directory.
+Welcome to Stoke Newington School and Sixth Form.
+Thank you for taking the time to read through our prospectus and course directory.
 We have a large, hardworking and welcoming sixth form that is often oversubscribed.
 Stoke Newington Sixth Form offers a positive, creative and purposeful environment with high aspirations for all our students.

-Whether you are new to our school or the area or have come to us from our own Year 11, we look forward to working with you during these crucial two years to enable you to realise your ambitions.
+Whether you are new to the school, the area or have come to us from our own Year 11, we look forward to working with you during these crucial two years enabling you to realise your ambitions.